Sony A7R III Comparison Review

 Sony mentions a shutter rating of 500 000 actuations for the A7R III.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the A7R III over, say, three years, one would have to take about 500 pictures each and every day.

 How do I find the shutter count on my Sony A7R III?

 Sony embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your A7R III has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your A7R III has taken up to now by uploading a recent image to the free online shutter count finder app.

 Is completely silent shooting possible with the Sony A7R III?